 Stockport Council have introduced a dedicated Coronavirus helpline for vulnerable people which is open Monday to Friday, from 9am to 5pm and on Saturdays from 10am to 4pm Tel: 0161 217 6046.
 Call handlers for the Council will then be able to provide advice about how you can access practical support including local support for those that are isolated and feel alone.

 We are aware that there are a number of street-level groups in Heald Green which is brilliant, there is some information available from The National Food Service offering advice on risk assessment, safeguarding and data protection to help keep both volunteers and vulnerable people safe please click here for more information.
-Stovkport Healthwatch have also created a very useful webpage of downloads, top tips and updates, click here for more information.
+Stockport Healthwatch have also created a very useful webpage of downloads, top tips and updates, click here for more information.

 Finney Lane Shops: